 On any given Thursday evening, a dozen or more veterans, men and women from every conflict since Vietnam, file into a nondescript conference room in Louisville, Ky.’s Vet Center.
 They don’t come for therapy or to swap war stories, however.
 Instead, they come to study and stage scenes from William Shakespeare’s plays.

-They’ve been coming for nearly two years, ever since retired Army Col. Fred Johnson convinced Kentucky Shakespeare, America’s longest-running free Shakespeare festival, to launch Shakespeare with Veterans.
+They’ve been coming for close to five years, ever since retired Army Col. Fred Johnson convinced Kentucky Shakespeare, America’s longest-running free Shakespeare festival, to launch Shakespeare with Veterans.
 The organization didn’t take much convincing; it created the innovative Shakespeare Behind Bars program in 1995 and offers a host of other outreach activities.

 The Bard’s connection with veterans extends far beyond such martial works as Henry V. The first play the group studied, The Merchant of Venice, includes these words from the character Shylock: “If you prick us, do we not bleed? if you tickle us, do we not laugh? if you poison us, do we not die?
 And if you wrong us, shall we not revenge?”
 Hearing those words, a former Army lieutenant tearfully said he finally understood the motivation of the villager who’d killed his comrades in Vietnam almost four decades before.
 And with understanding came healing and forgiveness.